 - The employee and employer detail paid holidays or overtime holiday pay in the offer letter when hiring the employee

 You may not take legal action against an employer for denying you a paid holiday or overtime holiday pay unless it is contractually obligated, or the overtime holiday pay meets the regular overtime pay requirements.
-Our Irvine employment lawyers at Aegis Law Firm are here to help you understand your rights.
+Our Orange County employment lawyers at Aegis Law Firm are here to help you understand your rights.